carpentries/instructor-training/episodes/13-second-welcome.md

 one, you rarely find this approach in a current university setting so it is good to try it out, but also, this will give us a chance to continue developing skills we discussed so far that help improve our teaching: reflective practice and providing (and receiving!) constructive feedback.
-In the final sections of the workshop, we will conclude our training with a discussion about workshop logistics that will help you in preparing to teach your first workshop and become involved in The Carpentries community.
+In the final sections of the training, we will conclude our training with a discussion about workshop logistics that will help you in preparing to teach your first workshop and become involved in The Carpentries community.

 :::::::::::::::::::::::::::::::::::::::  challenge